Terioch/bug-tracker/README.md

 * Image Attachments
 * Ticket Comments

-Authentication and role-based authorization were implemented using Identity framework, whilst data-access was configured using Entity.
+Authentication and role-based authorization were implemented with Identity, whilst data-access was configured using Entity Framework.
 Each authenticated user can be assigned one of the following roles which restricts their access level:

 * Owner (Full unrestricted access)